jackhudsonnnn/p2picks_football/prototypes/idea_generation/new_modes/new_modes.md

 ### Choose their Fate
 Predict if the current possession ends in TD, FG, or Turnover.

-### Sack Stack
-Predict total sacks by both teams in the remainder of game: 0-1, 2-4, 5+

 ### Two-Minute Drill
 Bet on whether a point scored in the last 2 minutes of the half/game